toanle0/CECS326-a2/README.md

-As long as the necessary dependencies are satisfied, then the following commands will successfully initiate q1 and q2 projects.
+As long as the necessary dependencies are satisfied, then the following commands will successfully initiate the project.

 ##Requirements
 *Access to a terminal window